 * This increases as the soldier gains rank and experience.

-However, it is actually impossible to capture a live Sectopod or Cyberdisk.
+Note that despite the values for live specimens existing in-game, it is not actually possible to capture a live Sectopod or Cyberdisk.

 * You will only receive 10 points for capturing any alien species + rank combo already in containment.
 Ethereal Cereal: What about ones that have been researched & are no longer in containment?
 Needs more testing. tequilachef: I repeatedly got zero points for capturing Reapers while already having a bunch of them in containment, but not researched.